hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/16_THE_GREAT_HOME-RULER.md

-to read the three speeches from beginning to end, quietly and attentively, remembering the arguments and remembering the poHtically ignorant audience to whom Mr. Tilak was addressing.
+to read the three speeches from beginning to end, quietly and attentively, remembering the arguments and remembering the politically ignorant audience to whom Mr. Tilak was addressing.
 I have so read these speeches, not once, but several times, and the impres- sion left on the mind is that, on the whole, despite cer-